TodeaEngineering/.github/profile/README.md

 This is where we open-source what generalizes cleanly out of our client work:

-- **Reference architectures** — Kubernetes platforms, multi-cluster patterns, platform-engineering scaffolds.
+- **Reference architectures**: Kubernetes platforms, multi-cluster patterns, platform-engineering scaffolds.
-- **Operators and controllers** — small, focused projects extracted from engagements.
+- **Operators and controllers**: small, focused projects extracted from engagements.
-- **Talks and workshops** — source material for what we present at KubeCon and regional Kubernetes Community Days.
+- **Talks and workshops**: source material for what we present at KubeCon and regional Kubernetes Community Days.
-- **Internal tooling worth sharing** — CLI helpers, linters, and conventions we maintain in public.
+- **Internal tooling worth sharing**: CLI helpers, linters, and conventions we maintain in public.

 If a repo here doesn't have a clear README yet, it's early.
 Open an issue